aklump/jquery.smart_images/README.md

 ## Quick Start

 1. Install with `yarn add @aklump/smart-images` or `npm i @aklump/smart-images`
 1. Please open `demo/index.html` to see this plugin in action.
+The demo is only available if you download this from GitHub; it is not included in the npm package.

 ## Requirements